"Who is Mel Ciavucco and why the hell does she have a website?" I hear you cry. I ask myself that quite a lot.

-I ask myself that question rather a lot.
-You see, there would be much easier ways of making a living, but I write because I have to.
-Because if I don't, my imagination will melt out of my ears and I'll crumble to the ground and get down-trodden into the grey-scale of our modern society.
+I really don't know.
+Like most writers, I like and loathe writing at the same time.
+I suppose I write because I have to.
+If I don't, my imagination will melt out of my ears and I'll crumble to the ground and get down-trodden into the grey-scale of our modern society.

 I write because I feel like it's what I was born to do.
-Not in an 'I'm awesome' way, but in a 'there's so many words in my head and they have to come out' sort of way.
+Not in an 'I'm awesome' way, but in a there-are-so -many-words-in-my-head-and-they-have -to-come -out sort of way.

 What do I write about?